mblue9/BioHackEU24_preprint/paper/paper.md

 We created an initial reference set of Bioconductor packages, accessible in the “Package list” sheet ([link](https://docs.google.com/spreadsheets/d/155rJX5pUPFDIQNsX0AsohEjFjxfJ9za54b45V9gtQzg/edit?gid=1269194852#gid=1269194852)).
 This includes well-known, heavily downloaded packages, as well as those suggested by project contributors and developers.
 The “Package curation” table ([link](https://docs.google.com/spreadsheets/d/155rJX5pUPFDIQNsX0AsohEjFjxfJ9za54b45V9gtQzg/edit?gid=1035911148#gid=1035911148)) was developed for annotating these packages with EDAM terms, to improve discoverability and integration with bio.tools.
 Contributors are encouraged to help populate the “should they be in bio.tools?” column and further refine the annotations.

+A total of 37 packages were identified for this reference set during the BioHackathon, forming the basis for the curation and embedding-based analyses detailed below.

 Several package developers also reviewed and updated EDAM annotations in bio.tools for their packages, providing curated examples for future work, including:

 -   [xcms](https://bio.tools/xcms)